Channelstream/channelstream/README.md

     YOUR_PYTHON_ENV/bin/channelstream -i filename.ini

-You can also see simple pyramid demo included in the repository
+You can also see simple chat application demo included in the repository

-    YOUR_PYTHON_ENV/bin/python demo/app.py
+    YOUR_PYTHON_ENV/bin/python demo/chat/app.py

 Open your browser and point it to following url::